ballerina-platform/module-ballerinax-twitter/examples/tweet-performance-tracker/Tweet performance tracker.md

 ### 2. Configuration

-Configure Twitter API v2 credentials in the `Config.toml` file in the example directory.
+Create a `Config.toml` file in the example's root directory and, provide your Twitter account related configurations as follows:

 ```bash
 token = "<Access Token>"